Marvel Adventures: Adventures

 In 2005 Darwyn Cooke was brought on to develop a new all-ages book based on Marvel's heroes.
 The stories would be independent from the Marvel 616 Universe and feature an array of Marvel's most popular characters.
 Cooke was eventually left behind by Marvel and the book carried on without him where a new batch of creators were brought on to tell stories Cooke never intended to tell.
 The Marvel Age imprint was relaunched as Marvel Adventures, with Marvel Age: Spider-Man and Marvel Age: Fantastic Four being restarted as Marvel Adventures: Spider-Man and Marvel Adventures: Fantastic Four.
 This time around, the stories would be original and not based on existing stories.
 In order to be able to tell standalone stories and to escape the trappings of having to reflect the events of other Marvel titles, none of the titles take place within the primary Marvel Universe continuity.
-Each title under the Marvel Adventures imprint seems to have its own continuity set apart from the other titles.
-In some instances, multiple continuities have even been used within single titles.

 The titles published consist of Marvel Adventures: The Avengers, Marvel Adventures: Spider-Man and Marvel Adventures: Super Heroes.
 Two other titles, Marvel Adventures: Iron Man and Marvel Adventures: Hulk, were both canceled after brief runs.
 Marvel Adventures: Fantastic Four ended its run, after 48 issues, in May, 2009.
 It was followed two months later by a Fantastic Four Giant-Size Adventures one-shot.

 In 2010, the line was ended and then rebooted with only two titles, Marvel Adventures: Spider-Man and Marvel Adventures: Super Heroes returning.
 Both titles started over with a new first issue.
 Both titles ended in March 2012, and were replaced by new titles tied to the "Marvel Universe" cartoon block on Disney XD, and are titled Ultimate Spider-Man Adventures and The Avengers: Earth's Mightiest Heroes Adventures, respectively.